-A first-generation scholar from Texas, Janet is a recipient of a Great Plains Honors Council Dennis Boe Award and has co-published in the ‘Journal of Archaeological Science: Reports.’
-In community college, she served as the Honors Student Organization President for three elected terms where she crafted academic development workshops now implemented in honors colleges across the city of Houston.
-Over the past four years, her commitment to community has been acknowledged with multiple leadership awards.
+Janet holds a Bachelor’s degree in Geography from Syracuse University and degrees in Arts and Sciences with concentrations in international studies and land surveying.
+In community college, Janet served as the Honors Student Organization President for three elected terms where she crafted academic development workshops later implemented in honors colleges across the city of Houston.
+Over the years, her commitment to community has been acknowledged with multiple leadership awards.
 Janet’s social justice advocacy and critical thought leadership was recognized with the “2017 Revolutionary Award” by the Latina sorority at SU.